VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The name "Tonka" trucks was named after Lake Minnetonka located in Minnesota.
-Tonka means "great" in Sioux**
+- ⚡ Daily fun fact: **Former U.S. President Franklin Pierce was arrested during his term as President for running over an old lady with his horse, but the charges were later dropped**

 <h3 align="left">Connect with me:</h3>
 <p align="left">